 My site was working perfectly fine with Porkbun‘s Let’s Encrypt SSL and Really Simple SSL plugin in place.
-In an alternate universe, I would have just completed my setup by installing WP Fastest Cache and not think about making any modifications in the backend for a while, but what’s the point of living if I don’t allow myself to be victimized by Cloudflare.
-I gave them a shot anyways.
+In an alternate universe, I would have just completed my setup by installing WP Fastest Cache and not think about making any modifications in the backend for a while, but what’s the point of living if I don’t allow myself to be victimized by Cloudflare issues.
+I gave them a shot anyway.
 Maybe their service works great on other CMS, but not on WordPress when you already have an existing SSL installed in your hosting server.

 Cloudflare Before SSL Trend